hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 model](architecture/execution-engine.md) to understand how Jet makes the computation parallel and design your pipelines according to it.

-Don't rely just on a CPU usage when benchmarking your cluster.
+Don't rely just on CPU usage when benchmarking your cluster.
 Simulate production workload and measure the throughput and latency instead.
-The task manager of Jet can be configured to use the CPU aggressively as shown in [this benchmark](](https://hazelcast.com/blog/idle-green-threads-in-jet/)): the CPU usage was close to 20% with just 1000 event/s.
+The task manager of Jet can be configured to use the CPU aggressively as shown in [this benchmark](](https://hazelcast.com/blog/idle-green-threads-in-jet/)): the CPU usage was close to 20% with just 1000 events/s.
 At 1m items/s the CPU usage was 100% even though Jet still could push around 5m items/s on that machine.

 ### Memory